 All three pillars are vital to observability, but each has unique limitations that should be considered.
 For example, metrics are hard to tag and sort, and they can be difficult to use for troubleshooting; logs can be challenging to sort and aggregate to draw meaningful conclusions or relationships; traces can produce enormous amounts of unnecessary data.
 Thus, observability practitioners can still encounter limitations in gathering real insight, find far too many places to look for problems or have difficulty drilling down to translate issues into actionable problems.

 Practitioners might find it more effective to use the three pillars of observability through a goals-oriented lens: Set business objectives, such as service-level objectives, and then set observability goals that align with those objectives.
 For example, if the business is concerned with latency or throughput, set appropriate latency or throughput objectives, and then use the three pillars to approach observability with those goals in mind.

 The primary benefit of observability is improvement to the user experience, created by focusing operations tasks on issues that threaten that experience.
 Proper application of observability can improve application availability and performance.

 Observability practices will also normally reduce operations costs by speeding up the handling of adverse conditions.
-This happens through a reduction in the amount of irrelevant or redundant information, and the prioritizing of the notification of critical events.
-These improvements are most noticeable in large enterprise operations where large operations teams are required.
+This happens by reducing the amount of irrelevant or redundant information and prioritizing the notification of critical events.
+These improvements are most noticeable in larger enterprise operations where large operations teams are required.